freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Capitalization matters
 - If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 20. touch questionnaire.sh
+## 20. touch questionaire.sh

 ### 20.1

 You can run commands in the terminal or put them in a file to be run as a script.
 You will be making five small programs to learn some scripting.
 The first one will be a "questionnaire".
-Use the `touch` command to create `questionnaire.sh` in the `project` folder.
+Use the `touch` command to create `questionaire.sh` in the `project` folder.

 #### HINTS

-- Type `touch questionnaire.sh` in the terminal and press enter
+- Type `touch questionaire.sh` in the terminal and press enter
 - Make sure you are in the `project` folder first
 - Enter `cd ~/project` in the terminal to get to the project folder if you aren't there